jenipapo/rfc/README.md

 Applications
 ============

- * My application : GPS tracker / Geofencing for my robomow (anti theft)
+ * My application : monitor and control my heating system
- * Other application without modifying source code : Geofencing, monitoring for yatch / boat parked at the harbor, ...
- * Other applications which some modification : GPS tracker for car / truck / caravan , freezer monitoring in second home when power outage, ...

 Principles
 ============

-##Geofencing

-The device check if GPS position is inside an round area centered on an custom coordinates.
-When device is outside this area, an SMS alert is sent to your phone.
-SMS will contain an url to googlemap with the actual GPS position.
-Area coordinates, radius and phone number is configurable by SMS.

 ##Analog inputs

 The device can monitor some analog inputs :

 - LiPo battery : linkitone API only return these levels : 0 - 33 - 66 - 100% .
 So, by default, an SMS alert is sent to your phone when LiPo voltage is lower than 33%.
 This trigger is not customizable by SMS.

 - Power supply voltage : device read voltage of this input and can send an SMS when is lower than a trigger.
 This value can be set by SMS.
 Default value is 11.6V (for a 12V lead battery).

 ##Digital inputs

 The device can monitor digital input.
-By default, a flood sensor is connected.
-Device can send an SMS if the sensor detect water.

 ##Settings